wasabipesto/beehive/src/sota-2024/index.md

 ### DNS Nameserver: Cloudflare

 I have all of my domains set up through Cloudflare for DNS.
-Running through Cloudlare’s edge sets up HTTPS automatically, runs through any redirects or page rules I set up, and serves from a cache if possible.
+Running through Cloudflare’s edge sets up HTTPS automatically, runs through any redirects or page rules I set up, and serves from a cache if possible.
 A no-brainer to reduce server load.

 ### Ingress Tunnel: Cloudflare